Atheuz/Falcon-Case/README.md

 - Portability and Deployability: Any platform where docker is supported, the application can be run.
 - Scalability: You can always add more celery workers to handle message persistance.

+To give you a more complete picture of what docker images are used for the application, they are as follows:

+- `tiangolo/uwsgi-nginx-flask:python3.6` - python3.6 is the development language that the API was implemented in, and the image provides a web server through `nginx` and an application server through `uwsgi`.
+- `redis:alpine` - redis is used as an in-memory cache for the data requested over the API.
+- `postgres:alpine` - postgres is used to persist the JSON objects on a database.
+- `mher/flower` - flower used for providing real-time monitoring.
+- `adminer` - adminer is used to provide an administrative overview of the postgres database.

 ## How To Use
 The application can be run by using `docker-compose`.